About

 To register a .com

-name (or other top level names eg .biz, .info) with directNIC
+name (or other top level names eg .biz, .info) with Godaddy

 you first set up a free account.
 This is then accessible anytime.
 On